 13. Play video games

-While many may think video games are a waste of time, it’s a hobby that can actually turn a profit.
+While many may think video games are a waste of time, it’s a hobby that can actually turn a profit, ranking it as one of the good business ideas to start from home.
 And there’s nothing more home-based than sitting on your couch in front of your TV.

 Esports and video game streaming platforms like Twitch have opened the door for gamers to gain notoriety—and eventually money—from their talents.
 The esports industry alone is worth more than $1.5 billion, and a Twitch streamer can get up to 100,000 viewers at a time.